 What about wheat?

 Anecdotes abound of lifelong wheat eaters going gluten-free or Primal for a year, having a bite of bread one day, and feeling like they’re hit with a ton of bricks.
 I’m sure many of you reading this have experienced the same thing.
 I was like that in the early days of the Primal Blueprint.
 I’d figured out the grains were largely responsible for my decades-long battle with irritable bowel syndrome, so I gave them up and remained strict for a year or two.
 Felt great.
 When I decided to see how it felt to eat wheat again, I was destroyed.
 Headache, diarrhea, all that good stuff came roaring back.
-But in the last five years or so, I’ve been more lax.
-I’ll have a crust of bread at a restaurant.
+But in the last five years or so, I’ve been more lax on occasion.
+If I’m in the mood, maybe I’ll have a crust of bread at a restaurant.
 I’ll nibble on dessert at a friend’s dinner party.
 I don’t worry about getting gluten-free tamari at sushi joints.
-And those little dalliances never bother me.
+And those periodic dalliances never bother me.
 I seem to have built up a tolerance.

 There’s some indication that how and what you eat can affect your response to wheat.
 There’s the most obvious one: sourdough.
 The fermentation process makes gluten somewhat less allergenic, depending on the sourdough cultures used and the duration of the fermentation.
 Though I’m not sure if eating sourdough can help you adapt to non-fermented wheat.